vinayvinu9876/IPC_Using_Shared_MEmory/README.md

 How to Run the program?
+STEP 1: Open Linux Terminal

-STEP 1: Go to the directory
+STEP 2: Go to the directory

-STEP 2: sh process_run.sh
+STEP 3: sh process_run.sh